 5.3.1 Organizational roles, responsibilities, and authorities – supplemental

-Top management shall assign personnel with the responsibility and authority to ensure that customer requirements are met.
+Top management shall assign personnel with the responsibility and authority to ensure that customer requirement are met.
 These assignments shall be documented.
 This includes but is not limited to the selection of special characteristics, setting quality objectives and related training, corrective and preventive actions, product design and development, capacity analysis, logistics information, customer scorecards, and customer portals.

 5.3.2 Responsibility and authority for product requirements and corrective actions